Jump to a spotlight story:

 Bank of America partners with the Cherie Blair Foundation on its Mentoring Women in Business program to connect women small business leaders in Asia, Africa and the Middle East to mentoring expertise that will enable them to advance their business.

-The program has matched more than 2,700 women in developing and emerging countries to online mentors, including more than 500 Bank of America employees.
+The program has matched almost 10,000 women in developing and emerging countries to online mentors, including more than 800 Bank of America employees.

 Jump to a spotlight story: